 Hot Tip: Sri Lanka’s luxury hotel scene is thriving.
 Santani Hotel, near Kandy is one of the country’s first eco-focused spa and wellness retreats, while TRI in the south offers a peaceful haven on the shores of the pretty Koggala Lake.

-For a long time, Malaysia sat in the shadow of neighbouring Thailand but travellers are becoming to get savvy about the attractions of this diverse country.
+For a long time, Malaysia sat in the shadow of neighbouring Thailand and Singapore but travellers are becoming to get savvy about the attractions of this diverse country.
 Whether it’s getting lost in the buzzing streets of Kuala Lumpur , checking out the colonial architecture in George Town and Malacca or lazing on a private island beach resort at Pangkor Laut, or on a picture-perfect beach in Langkawi or Borneo, Malaysia has something to offer everyone.

 Hot Tip: Pangkor Laut is a private island hideaway a short boat ride off the mainland.
 Peaceful villas are perched over the sea (with amazing views to boot) and the Spa Village still remains the best in Malaysia.